STBrinkmann/geobrinkmann/content/post/2025-01-14-nuernberg-greenspace-availability-index/index.en.md

 ## Lacunarity

-Lacunarity is a key measure of spatial heterogeneity - often described as the “gappiness” of a pattern—making it especially useful for characterizing how vegetation is distributed across landscapes (Labib, Lindley, and Huck 2020b; Hoechstetter, Walz, and Thinh 2011).
+Lacunarity is a key measure of spatial heterogeneity - often described as the “gappiness” of a pattern - making it especially useful for characterizing how vegetation is distributed across landscapes (Labib, Lindley, and Huck 2020b; Hoechstetter, Walz, and Thinh 2011).
 While other measures simply aggregate the amount of greenspace, lacunarity captures differences in the **structure** of that greenspace.
 For instance, a continuous patch of trees will exhibit lower lacunarity than an area of fragmented green spots, even if both have the same total leaf cover.

 This insight is critically important in urban contexts, where the spatial arrangement of vegetation affects microclimate regulation, air pollution buffering, and recreational opportunities.
 Moreover, lacunarity helps address the **modifiable areal unit problem (MAUP)** by examining multiple scales simultaneously.
 Smaller scales might capture local vegetation buffers (e.g., shrubs along roadways), while larger scales reflect broader landscape connectivity and potential for recreational use.

-In practice, lacunarity is calculated by sliding a square window of varying sizes across a raster (e.g., NDVI, LAI, or LULC), then quantifying how homogeneous or heterogeneous each neighborhood is at each scale.
+In practice, lacunarity is calculated by sliding a square window of varying buffer sizes across a raster (e.g., NDVI, LAI, or LULC), then quantifying how homogeneous or heterogeneous each neighborhood is at each scale.
 The result is a scale-dependent measure of pattern variation.
 Below is an example of how lacunarity can be computed at five buffer distances (50, 100, 200, 300, and 400 meters) using the [**CGEI**](https://github.com/STBrinkmann/CGEI/) R package:

 ``` r
 # Combine rasters